camdecoster/camdecoster.github.io/content/posts/how-to-rip-audio-from-dvd/index.md

 ### Convert Audio to WAV

-Most DVD's have a stereo version of the [audio track](https://en.wikipedia.org/wiki/DVD-Video#Audio_data) included on the disc.
+Most DVDs have a stereo version of the [audio track](https://en.wikipedia.org/wiki/DVD-Video#Audio_data) included on the disc.
 That's what you should convert as that's going to sound best on headphones.
 A simple way to do this is to use the [convert function](https://wiki.videolan.org/Transcode/) from VLC.
 With VLC open, choose *Convert/Save* from the File menu.

 ![vlc file menu](/posts/how-to-rip-audio-from-dvd/images/vlc_menu.png "VLC File Menu")